-Borobudur Temple is one of the largest Buddhist monuments in the world and a UNESCO World Heritage Site.
-It is estimated that Borobudur was built in the 8th century during the Syailendra dynasty.
-Located in Magelang, Central Java, Indonesia, this temple is a highly popular tourist destination for both domestic and international visitors.
+Borobudur Temple is one of the world’s largest Buddhist monuments and a UNESCO World Heritage Site.
+Built in the 8th century during the Syailendra dynasty, this magnificent temple in Magelang, Central Java, is a major attraction for both domestic and international travelers coming to Indonesia.

 About Borobudur Temple